About

 Plough Ahead

-To see the Plough thriving once again, as a vibrant and valued asset at the heart of the Longparish village community.
-Serving high quality local food and beer, providing a community hub for the village and a warm welcome for visitors from further afield.
+Longparish residents formed a steering group in 2018 aiming to buy and reopen The Plough as a vibrant and valued comunity asset at the heart of the Longparish – serving high quality local food and beer, providing a community hub for the village, and a warm welcome for visitors from further afield.

 Longparish Community Pub Ltd